 Written review by

-Editor-in-chief of international photography magazine GUP, Netherlands
+Editor-at-Large of international photography magazine GUP

 Prostitution, gambling, sex shop and Moulin Rouge.
 A classic objective in photography and therefore all the more difficult to shed new light on the matter at stake.
 The photographer is familiar with the neighbourhood – has been part of it for many years.
 This may help because there is a matter of trust to get close-ups and make more of this than a cliché reportage.
 The photographer Sarah Leduc smartly made use of the existing (neon)lights in the area.